-I suggest taking stay in McLeod Ganj because accommodation in the main Dharamshala area is the most expensive and that around McLeod Ganj.
+I suggest taking a stay in McLeod Ganj because accommodation in the main Dharamshala area is the most expensive and that around McLeod Ganj.
 On top of that views are most spectacular at McLeod Ganj and cost very less.
-I would recommend staying at Zostel in McLeod Ganj, offers you all the amenities, clean hygiene room & dorm and its pocket friendly.
+I would recommend staying at Zostel in McLeod Ganj, which offers you all the amenities, a clean hygiene room & dorm and it's pocket friendly.
 The charges for the stay at Zostel are ₹599 per night for a bed in a dormitory.
 But I prefer to have my own space, so took a private room which cost me ₹2199 per night.

 Here I am sharing my experience and travel logs on offbeat places to visit around Dharamshala with the details breakdown right from Mumbai.
 So here we start -

 They are multiple ways to reach Dharamshala.
 Here is a different route to reach Dharamshala.
 I did it via Delhi and it had its own benefit.

 On Saturday took an afternoon flight to Delhi booked 3 months well in advance which cost me ₹2500.
 From Delhi took an evening bus from Majnu Ka Tilla to Dharamshala.
 The bus reaches Dharamshala early in the morning around 6:00 AM.
 Sadly all the buses leaving from Delhi to Dharmshala are semi-sleeper or normal seats, you won't be able to find sleeper buses.

 Delhi to Dharamshala: By Bedi Travel Bus from Majnu Ka Tilla at 07:15 PM in a brand new bus with all the amenities required and most important right on time and no rush driving.

 The other options to reach Dharamshala are via Pathankot, Chandigarh and Direct Dharamshala.